By Strich Law Firm, Aug 16 2017 05:49PM

 Comments: Avvo reacted to the opinions of the New York and New Jersey committees by claiming that the committees focused too heavily on the “marketing fees”, rather than ensuring that lawyers and the public are given the protection they are due under the First Amendment.
 The chief legal officer of Avvo, Josh King, believes that the ethics committees applied the standards too “narrowly.”
 The Bar associations that are finding Avvo’s practice unethical are focusing on misleading consumers, whereas Avvo is relying on First Amendment rights.

 The North Carolina amendment that is referenced above would address Rule 5.4 regarding the Professional Independence of a Lawyer.
 The amendment would create an exception to the fee-splitting prohibition in the Rule and states the following: 6) a lawyer or law firm may pay a portion of the legal fee to a credit card processor, group advertising provider or online platform for identifying and hiring a lawyer if the amount paid is a reasonable charge for the payment processing or for administrative or marketing services, and there is no interference with the lawyer’s independence of professional judgement or with the client-lawyer relationship.

 Call us at 609-924-2900 if you have a possible case or visit our web site at www.strichlaw.com.

 Disclaimer: Any and all information contained on this site is for informational purposes, and should not be utilized as a substitute for a full, in-person consultation with a lawyer in your State and familiar with your circumstances.
+Strich Law Firm PC is in NJ and the comments relate to NJ only.
 Strich Law Firm, P.C. assumes no responsibility for any information contained on this site, and disclaims all liability in respect of such information.
 In addition, no part of this site shall be deemed to form any contract between Strich Law Firm, P.C. and anyone viewing this site.